A. What is coordination?

 Coordination standards include but may not be limited to the following rules:

 Applicants shall supply WNYSORC with accurate data about their site, equipment, ERP and other requested information.
 Any subsequent changes must be submitted for reconsideration by the Council.

 The applicant will be notified, either by email or postal mail when the request has

 been approved or denied by WNYSORC and/or the adjacent councils.

 Upon notification of a frequency assignment, it is expected that the applicant will have the repeater active within 180 days.
 A 180-day extension may be granted, if necessary, at the sole discretion of the frequency coordinator.
 The extension must be requested, in writing, either by email or postal mail, from the frequency coordinator.
 Failure to get the repeater on the air, even after an extension, may result in cancellation of the assignment.

 The Council must be notified when the repeater becomes active.
 The first 30 days of operation is considered a test period.
 During this test period, sponsors of co-channel and adjacent channel repeaters may raise any interference issues related to the operation of the proposed repeater.
 The Council may modify or cancel the assignment to mitigate such issues.
 The repeater frequency assignment is considered coordinated if no objections to the proposed coordination are received during the 30-day test period.

-The repeater will continue to be recognized as coordinated as long as it is operational with the specifications stipulated on the coordination form which is maintained in the WNYSORC files and the owner/trustee supplies this Council with updates annually.
+The repeater will continue to be recognized as coordinated as long as it is operational with the specifications stipulated on the coordination form, which is maintained in the WNYSORC database and the owner/trustee supplies this Council with updates annually.